mlangstrof/mlangstrof.github.io/content/en/wine/wine-certifications/index.md

 Should we therefore forsake all Cabernets to be on the safe side?
 Should we only stick to a particular region or even a specific producer?
 While that can certainly help, even the same producer will have vintages that are better and those that are worse, so ordering blindly we could still end up with unenjoyable wine.
 That's why improving one’s wine knowledge allows us to make much better selections that match our preferred flavor profile.

 We also need to consider that even if we found out that we prefer Primitivo from Puglia for example, it might be difficult to extrapolate from this to other wines.
 Imagine being in a restaurant that does not carry any Primitivos, what wine should we order?
 Simply telling the waiter that we like Primitivos might help, but based solely on that, they cannot truly deduce what aspects of the wine appeal to us.
 For example, is it the residual sugar many Primitivos usually have?
 The low-to-medium acidity?
 The soft tannins?
 The (overripe/jammy) fruit aromas?
-There are many wines that feature some of these characteristics, but only you know what is most important to you.
+There are many wines that feature some of these characteristics, but only *you* know what is *most important to you*.

 # Diving deeper into wine
 Learning about wine **methodically** allows us to both **understand** and **appreciate** it more deeply.
 It becomes easier to select the right wine for our palate, mood (and meal), and to **describe** it effectively when communicating with other wine enthusiasts or hospitality professionals.